 N2WS performs clean-up on backup policies and deletes backups and snapshots that are out of the retention window, according to the policy’s definition.
 By default, N2WS will clean up snapshots copied to other accounts as well.
 However, if you do not wish for N2WS to clean up, because you want to provide IAM credentials that are limited and cannot delete data, you have that option.

 If you defined the DR Account with Allow Deleting Snapshots set as False, N2WS will not try to delete snapshots in the DR Account.
 It will rather flag a snapshot for subsequent deletion by adding a tag to the snapshot called cpm_deleted.
 The tag value will contain the time when the snapshot was flagged for deletion by N2WS.

 When using this option, occasionally make sure that these snapshots are actually deleted.
 You can either run a script on a schedule, with proper permissions, or make it delete all snapshots with the tag cpm_deleted.
 Or, using the EC2 console, filter snapshots by the tag name and delete them.

-If you have cross-account functionality enabled in your CPM license, and even if you actually configured CPM to copy snapshots between accounts, you can recover across accounts.
-This is already mentioned in the recovery chapter (see chapter 9).
+If you have cross-account functionality enabled in your N2WS license, and even if you actually configured N2WS to copy snapshots between accounts, you can recover across accounts.
+This is already mentioned in the recovery section (see section 10).
 You need to choose which account to recover the resource (EC2 instance, EBS volume or RDS database) to.